Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Region-aware Wasserstein distances

 \subsubsection{\revision{\textbf{Region-aware projection}}}

-\revision{Before defining a Wasserstein distance using the region-aware ground metric, we first generalize to region-aware persistence pairs the possibility of matching a persistence pair to the diagonal (representing a deletion or insertion).
+\revision{Before defining \revisionTVCG{the region-aware} Wasserstein distance, we \revisionTVCG{now} generalize \revisionTVCG{the diagonal projection, and its cost,} to region-aware persistence pairs (representing a deletion or \revisionTVCG{an} insertion).
 In the classical case (\autoref{sec_wassersteinMetric}), a persistence pair $b_i = (e_i, s_i)$ can be matched to its diagonal projection $(m_i, m_i)$ with $m_i = \frac{e_i + s_i}{2}$.
-For a region-aware persistence pair $b^\region_i = (\region_i, f_{|\region_i}, s_i)$ we consider a constant function} $f^\projection_{|\region_i}$ \revision{that} maps all points of $\region_i$ to the diagonal projection value $\revision{m_i}$ \revision{and define the region-aware projection:}
+For a region-aware persistence pair $b^\region_i = (\revisionTVCG{\region_i^f}, s_i)$ we consider a constant function} \revisionTVCG{$f_\projection$} \revision{that} maps all points of $\region_i$ to the diagonal projection value $\revision{m_i}$ \revision{and define the region-aware projection:}

 \revision{ The cost of matching $b^\region_i$ to the diagonal (i.e. deleting or inserting it) is then $d_q^{\projection}(b^\region_i) = d_q^\region\big(b^\region_i, \projection^\region(b^\region_i)\big)$.
 When $\region_i$ collapses to its extremum the cost reduces to the classical point-to-diagonal distance, consistent with the classical metric.